andreashandel/iblir/auxiliary/docsfordevelopers/documentation.md

 ### Folder structure

-* `/auxiliary` contains folders with related resources that are not used/needed for the package use/build but are useful (to the package authors) for maintenance/development/advertising/tracking of the package
+* `/auxiliary` contains folders with resources that are not used/needed to use the package use, but which are useful (to the package authors) for maintenance/development of the package.
 * `/doc` contains the vignettes, this folder is auto-generated and should not be edited, see below.
 * `/docs` contains the package website created by the pkgdown package.
 Rebuild with pkgdown::build_site().
 Don't edit manually.
 * `/inst` contains several important subfolders, further described below.